-Thailand's borders are currently closed to foreign visitors.
-Only folks willing to spend two weeks in quarantine and spend approximately USD 2,000 are allowed in.
+Thailand's borders are currently open to foreign visitors.
+However, only folks willing to spend two weeks in quarantine and spend approximately USD 2,000 are allowed in.
 Everyone needs a visa regardless of nationality.
 They also need proof that they're Corona-free and possess an insurance policy of no less than US $ 100,000.
 Very few Airlines currently fly to Thailand and all foreigners are advised to contact the Thai Embassy in their home countries for the latest up-to-date information.

 All arrivals have their temperatures taken and are not allowed to leave the airport; they are taken by buses to their prebooked chosen alternative state quarantine facilities for foreigners in Thailand where they must spend their first two weeks.
 They are not permitted to get in contact with anyone for obvious reasons.
 All hotels offer internet and cable TV.
-The below list is outdated.
 For more, we recommend you join this Facebook group, this wonderful blog.
 And, if you have additional questions you can ask in Thailand's biggest and most popular teaching jobs group.

 TEMPORARY ACCOMMODATION FOR NEW TEACHERS ARRIVING IN THAILAND